congzhou2603/ehdb/README.md

 ![website](website.png)

 ## Thumb images
-I've download all the thumb images at `./images.7z` just in case `ehgt.org` will not able to visit
+You might want to download all the thumb images just in case `ehgt.org` will not able to visit

 ## Raw data
 Get `gdata.json` or `gdata.pickle` for raw data